z88dk/z88dk/libsrc/_DEVELOPMENT/alloc/malloc/readme.txt

 data
 ====

-The following variable holds the address of the default heap and should be defined in a data segment:
+__malloc_heap (void *)

-__malloc_heap  defw  default_heap
+Holds the address of the implied heap in calls to malloc, realloc, etc.

-The default heap itself should be allocated in a bss segment.
+Must be supplied by the CRT startup code.